 3. Protect from outbursts

-Occasionally, foster children may have outburst as they adjust to their new life.
+Occasionally, child of foster care may have outburst as they adjust to their new life.
 This is not entirely uncommon so make sure to have a plan.
 Putting away breakables and limiting exposure to potential environmental triggers is a great place to start.

 If you have existing children in your home, help carve out a safe place for them to go and feel secure.
 This could be a simple cozy reading nook in their room or another special place in the house that’s just for them.